liuhao19980911/personal_learn/readme.txt

-git is very strong
+git is strong
-i belive i could insist on coding forever
+i belive